urakubo/Dojo-standalone/Workflows.md

 # Example workflows

 ## 1. Mitochondria segmentation by use of 2D DNN
-Here we try automated mitochondria segmentation by use of 2D DDN.
+Here we try automated mitochondria segmentation by use of a 2-dimentional deep neural network (2D DNN).
 The target stack of EM images was obtained by Kasthuri et al. ( Cell 162(3):648-61, 2015 ).
-They used automatic tape-collecting ultra-microtome (ATUM) for SEM imaging (ATUM/SEM).
+They used an automatic tape-collecting ultra-microtome system (ATUM) for SEM imaging (ATUM/SEM).
 This stack was orginally arranged for ISBI 2013 challenge ([SNEMI3D](http://brainiac2.mit.edu/SNEMI3D/)), and we here reuse it.
 The target brain region is mouse somatosensory cortex, and the EM images are open to public under Open Data Commons Attribution License (ODC-By) v1.0.

 - https://neurodata.io/data/kasthuri15/
 - https://opendatacommons.org/licenses/by/1-0/
 - http://docs.neurodata.io/kasthuri2015/kasthuri15docs.html

-#### Training and inference by use of 2D DNN
+#### Target EM images and ground truth segmentation

-1. 下の Example2DNN.zip をダウンロードして展開してください。dataフォルダの中身をUNI-EMフォルダ（[UNI-EM]）中のdataフォルダに置いてください。"[UNI-EM]/data/_2DNN_training_images" にトレーニング画像、"[UNI-EM]/data/_2DNN_ground_truth" に教師セグメンテーションが入ります(**Fig. 1**)。教師セグメンテーションの作成にはVast liteの使用をお勧めします ( https://software.rc.fas.harvard.edu/lichtman/vast/ )。近いうちにDojoでも作成できるようにする予定です。
+1. Download the file "Example2DNN.zip" from the link below and unzip it on your UNI-EM installed PC.
+Copy and paste the unzipped contents to the "data" folder under the UNI-EM ([UNI-EM).
+Here a training image was stored in "[UNI-EM]/data/_2DNN_training_images", and ground truth segmentation is stored in "[UNI-EM]/data/_2DNN_ground_truth" (**Fig. 1**).
+We recommend you to make such ground truth segmentation by use of the software Vast lite ( https://software.rc.fas.harvard.edu/lichtman/vast/ ).

 <p align="center">
   <img src="https://github.com/urakubo/Dojo-standalone/blob/main0.3/Images/Training_GroundTruth.png" alt="2D DNN Training" width="600">